silvanmelchior/jupyter-tricks/README.md

 # jupyter-tricks

-A small collection of nice tricks for jupyter notebooks
+A small collection of nice tricks for jupyter notebooks, enhanced with some (not that serious) slides.